thesephist/lucerne/README.md

 OAuthToken := '<Your account's OAuth token>' OAuthSecret := '<Your account's OAuth secret>'
 ```

+You'll also need to modify `static/js/main.js` to replace `const ME = 'thesephist';` with your own Twitter username.

 With the file present, run `ink main.ink` to start the server, running on `localhost:7238/`.
 (To do this, you need to have [Ink installed](https://dotink.co/docs/overview/#setup-and-installation).)